SoftwareAG/c8y-docs/content/users-guide/administration-bundle/configuring-single-sign-on.md

 4. As **Redirect URI type** select "Web" and enter the URL to your tenant OAuth endpoint, for example "https:&#47;/documentation.cumulocity.com/tenant/oauth"*".
 You can derive this value from your {{< product-c8y-iot >}} tenant.
 Navigate to **Administration** > **Settings** > **Authentication** > **Single sign-on**.
 The redirect URL is prefilled by the platform.
 5. Click **Register** to create the App registration.

-The overview in the details page of your App registration contains several IDs and endpoints that you need later on, like the Application (client) ID and the Directory (tenant) ID (for your tenant in {{< product-c8y-iot >}}).
+The overview in the details page of your App registration contains several IDs and endpoints that you need later on, like the web app (client) ID and the Directory (tenant) ID (for your tenant in {{< product-c8y-iot >}}).

 ![App registration overview](/images/users-guide/Administration/admin-AAD-registration.png)